tandalf/ravepy/docs/source/index.rst

 .. warning::

    This library has not gotten to it's first alpha release.
-Bugs and uncompleted functions should be expects.

 Getting Started
 +++++++++++++++